Your Intentional Holiday: Preparing Your Heart & Home for the Season

 Are You Ready to Plan for Your Intentional Holiday?

-I created Your Intentional Planner: Heart & Home Planning Guide with you in mind because I believe all should have a joy-filled holiday season.
+I created Your Intentional Planner: Heart & Home Planning Toolkit with you in mind because I believe all should have a joy-filled holiday season.

 Your Intentional Holiday Planning Toolkit is a complete holiday planning resource designed to help you navigate through the holiday season.